coenvalk/coenvalk.github.io/index.md

 # Home

-Hello, I am a Sophomore computer science major at RPI.
+Hello, I am a Junior computer science major at RPI.
 I am the secretary of Partial Credit acapella and the President of Upsilon chapter of
 ΔTΔ fraternity.
 This is my personal website.
 Here I